Rafael Bondi

-Renato Rafael Bondi (born 20 March 1981 in São João de Meriti, Rio de Janeiro) is a Brazilian footballer.
-He plays for piedmontese Lega Pro Prima Divisione club Alessandria.
+Renato Rafael Bondi (born 20 March 1981 in São João de Meriti, Rio de Janeiro) is a Brazilian former footballer.
+He played as a midfielder.

 He arrived in Italy from Dom Pedro Bandeirante on 28 August 2002.

 In June 2010 he completed his transfer from Perugia Calcio to US.
 Grosseto.
 In January 2011 he moved to the Italian 3rd tier club Alessandria.